 Ethical.
 Our natural, hand-made products preserve cultural traditions and the local environment.
 The grasses and banana stalk used in production are cultivated locally; the fabrics are purchased in the local markets.
 WomenCraft revives the importance of basket weaving in the area by enabling women to pass on the basket weaving tradition to their daughters as an income generating opportunity.

 Market-Driven.
-WomenCraft’s business model and product line are based on the results of a market feasibility study.
+WomenCraft’s business model and product line are based on many years of experience of working in the global artisan sector and constant monitoring of market trends.
 We design, produce, market, and deliver high-quality, ethically made products that are functional and beautiful.

 Peace-Centered.
 Rural women from three countries work as one organization with one common goal.
 These relationships reduce tensions between former refugees and refugee-hosting communities and build unity in a post-conflict region.